MARVELously Dark: the density profile evolution of dwarf halos in velocity-dependent SIDM: Results

 \section{Results}

 We organize this section as follows.
-In Section \ref{sec:z=0} we measure the core slopes of halos from all three of our simulations (Ms.Marvel SIDM DMO, Storm CDM DMO, Storm CDM+baryons) at redshift zero, then trace both the central densities and core slopes of these halos through time to study core formation.
+In Section \ref{sec:z=0} we measure the inner density slopes of halos from all three of our simulations (Ms.Marvel SIDM DMO, Storm CDM DMO, Storm CDM+baryons) at redshift zero, then trace both the central densities and inner density slopes of these halos through time to study core formation.
 We isolate a sample of core-collapsed SIDM halos from Ms.Marvel DMO in Section \ref{subsec:trace}, and identify a threshold for core-collapse in Section \ref{subsec:collapsed}.
 We compare core-collapse timescales with predictions from a parametric model of gravothermal evolution \citep{Yang2023} in Section \ref{subsec:param}.